krakrukra/PocketAdmin/README.md

 3. "STRING " command only accepts ASCII-printable characters, max length of the string is 400 characters.
 If you want to use a different language, switch GUI settings and then use ASCII symbols that are bound
 to the same physical key as the symbol you are trying to print.
-For example,
+For example, if GUI is configured
-if GUI is configured to use RU layout, "STRING dtkjcbgtl" command will result in "велосипед" string typed.
+to use RU layout, "STRING dtkjcbgtl" command will result in "велосипед" string typed.

-4. single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is,
+4. Single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is,
 both commands "M" and "m"  will type "m".
-This also means that commands such as "GUI r" or "GUI R" are the same.
+This also means that commands such as "GUI r" or "GUI R" are
-any non ASCII-printable character causes the rest of the line to be ignored.
+the same.
+Any non ASCII-printable character causes the rest of the line to be ignored.

-5. there can be multiple kewords on one line (up to 5), but only if modifier key commands are used,
+5. There can be multiple kewords on one line (up to 5), but only if modifier key commands are used,
 all other commands (including single character commands) execute and skip the rest of the line.
 Modifier key commands only work if followed by a press key command or newline, for example,
 "CTRL ALT DELETE", "CONTROL SHIFT T" or "ALT " are valid commands.

-6. if you want a modifier key pressed (CTRL, SHIFT, ALT, GUI), but no keycode sent along with it,
+6. If you want a modifier key pressed (CTRL, SHIFT, ALT, GUI), but no keycode sent along with it,
 always keep a spacebar after the keyword, such as "CTRL ", "ALT " instead of "CTRL", "ALT"

-7. commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ", "VID ", "PID "
+7. Commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ", "VID ", "PID "
 take numeric arguments (decimal numbers).
+Size of these decimal strings can not be longer
-size of these decimal strings can not be longer than 6 symbols. that means "DELAY 5123456" is invalid
+than 6 symbols.
+That means "DELAY 5123456" is invalid.

 8. "REPEAT " command can repeat a block of commands (max block size = 400 characters).
 "REPEAT\_SIZE "
 command specifies the number of commands in this block, for example the following script will execute